-Sean Curtis enters his fifth season as the head women’s golf coach and 13th year as director of intramurals and club sports at Washington University in St. Louis.
+Sean Curtis enters his sixth season as the head women’s golf coach and 14th year as director of intramurals and club sports at Washington University in St. Louis.
 Curtis oversees the department and also handles other duties as assigned by the director of athletics.

 Curtis was named the University’s first head women’s golf coach on Feb.
 8, 2008.
-He is in his first season serving on the National Golf Coaches Association Award Committee, and is a voter in the NFCA Top-25 Coaches' Poll for the second-consecutive season.
+He is in his second season serving on the National Golf Coaches Association Award Committee, and is a voter in the NFCA Top-25 Coaches' Poll for the third-straight year.

 Curtis, who served as the assistant intramurals director for three years at Washington University before being appointed to the head position, has worked in the athletics field his entire post-collegiate life.